Be a Guest Blogger

 Seriously, we have an incredible group of contributors and are always excited to meet new people with innovative ideas and new ways of looking at the world.

-Jason Konopinski manages guest content for Spin Sucks and Spin Sucks Pro.
-He can be reached at firstname.lastname@example.org.
+Jess Ostroff manages guest content for Spin Sucks and Spin Sucks Pro.
+She can be reached at email@example.com.

 But wait!
-Before you reach out to him, you need some guidelines.
+Before you reach out to her, you need some guidelines.

 As you know, we like to have fun here at Spin Sucks (if you didn’t know that, you might want to familiarize yourself with the blog a bit more before pitching), but we also temper that relaxed atmosphere by consistently delivering top information: The latest trends, hottest topics, and often some controversial analysis on events from the worlds of PR, digital marketing, and communications.